Wynndom111/Group-4-Project-2/README.md

 1. Repeat Step 5 for "incarceration_data_schema.sql" & "state_data_schema.sql" to create the remaining schemas and hit "play button" to create remaining tables.

-### Now that the tables have been create, it's time to load our CSVs into the database
+### Now that the tables have been created, it's time to load our CSVs into the database
 1. Navigate to "schemas" tab in "incarceration_db" and open the "tables" dropdown, you will see our 3 tables.
 1. Double-click the first table, you will have a new pop-up, in this pop-up, select "Import/Export..."
 1. Hit the top tab to "import", then hit the "..." button on "Filename".